Immigration & Support Services

 Employer Information Session – WISP Eligibility Survey

-WISP is hosting a virtual Employer Information Session to review the mandatory WISP Eligibility Survey, AAIP program changes, and employer responsibilities.
-The session will be recorded for employers who are unable to attend.
+WISP hosted a virtual Employer Information Session to review the mandatory WISP Eligibility Survey, AAIP program changes, and employer responsibilities.
+The session was recorded for employers who were unable to attend.

 Program Information